codeboy47/Wikipedia-Search-App/README.md

 # WikipediaViewer

-It is a client app that uses Wikipedia search API.
+🔍 Client app that uses Wikipedia search API.

 It searches top 10 Wikipedia pages based on the query entered by user.

-To see it in action click the link : https://codepen.io/nik1996/full/BWbNLG/
+To see it in action click the link : https://codeboy47.github.io/